-A few days ago I promised a Thanksgiving recipe that involved Panko bread crumbs.
-Here it is folks, a green bean casserole topped with panko breadcrumbs.
+A few days ago, I promised a Thanksgiving recipe that involved Panko bread crumbs.
+Here it is folks, a panko topped green bean casserole.
 I got this recipe from Kikkoman.
 This recipe was a welcomed change.
-It is made with fresh green beans that are blanched.
-Then they are topped with onions, mushrooms, and garlic that has been sauteed in butter.
-Then you add a can of cream of mushroom soup which is traditionally found in green been casserole.
-Then you sprinkle the whole thing with a cup of Panko bread crumbs.
+You make this with with fresh green beans that you blanch.
+They include a topping that includes onions, mushrooms, and garlic that you sauté in butter.
+Then you add a can of cream of mushroom soup which is you traditionally use in green been casserole.
+Next, you sprinkle the whole thing with a cup of Panko bread crumbs.

-I loved the use of the fresh green beans.
-You could probably use frozen green beans that have been thawed to simplify this recipe.
+I loved the use of the fresh green beans in this panko topped green bean casserole.
+You could probably use frozen green beans if you thaw them to simplify this recipe.
 I also loved the fresh mushrooms in the dish.
 The whole thing had a nice, fresh flavor.
 The Panko bread crumb topping was also a refreshing change.
 You could always top your own green bean casserole with some Panko.

 I also have a list of other fabulous Thanksgiving sides for you:

 - No Cream of Soup Green Bean Casserole

 - Mom’s Sage Dressing

 - Sara Salad